ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.4.11.1.
 Introduction

 A table variable is a list of values sent to VIRTEL by a host application in a structured field of type “FAE5 or FAE6”,^page 247.
-Table variables may also be created by means of a VIRTEL tag embedded in the page template (see “CREATEVARIABLE-FROM”, page 30), via a scenario (see “COPY$ instructions”, page 156), or by means of a S VARIABLE command contained in the host 3270 datastream (see “HOST4WEB commands”, page 255).
+Table variables may also be created by means of a VIRTEL tag embedded in the page template (see :ref:`“CREATE-VARIABLE-FROM” <#_V456UG_create-variable-from>`), via a scenario (see :ref:`“COPY$ instructions” <#_V456UG_copy$>`), or by means of a S VARIABLE command contained in the host 3270 datastream (see “HOST4WEB commands” <#_V456UG_255).

 1.4.11.2.
 FOR-EACH-VALUE-IN tag